dstudio-asia/saaspricing/readme.txt

 * Comparison pricing table, horizontal or vertical pricing table options to meet your needs
 * Customize the pricing table to match your branding and website design
 * Increase user engagement and conversion rates by providing countdown time
-* Save time and effort with a pre-built pricing table thatâ€™s easy to use and customize to your specific needs
+* Save time and effort with a pre-built pricing table that’s easy to use and customize to your specific needs

 SaasPricing provides a smooth, user-friendly interface that makes it easy to compare pricing options for any WordPress website.